I love it.

 The relation graph makes it so easy.

 Data migrations are a hassle, versioning is impossible, code is kept inside binary files, which grow like tumors over time, and there is absolutely no way to fix them.
+Solving bugs is like using black magic and alchemy, the subsystem is completely opaque, the error messages are clueless, there is no proper logging for client-side errors.
+Queries are randomly slow and not internally optimised, the planner seems non-existant, and they are non cancellable, meaning that the server gets stuck executing useless operations for nothing.

 I can create UIs using drag and drop elements.